Reds vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have been victorious in 27, or 49.1%, of the 55 contests they have been chosen as underdogs in this season.
+- The Reds have come away with 27 wins in the 56 contests they have been listed as the underdogs in this season.

-- Cincinnati has entered 37 games this season as the underdog by +120 or more and is 19-18 in those contests.
+- Cincinnati has a record of 8-11 in games where sportsbooks have it as underdogs of at least +140 on the moneyline.

-- Cincinnati and its opponents have gone over the total this season in 43 of its 76 opportunities.
+- So far this season, Cincinnati and its opponents have hit the over in 44 of its 77 games with a total.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!